foos-bar/ultimed-i18n/README.md

 > Note: due to the way the strings are hashed, the same strings will have the same hash within a component, resulting in a single instance that is referenced multiple times. i.e. if a component has the string "hello world" 3 times throughout the component.
 All three instances of that string will receive the same hash and reference the same translation key.
 This is usually not a problem but something to consider when adding languages that may have differing contextual translations.

 As you can see from the screenshot above, only `hbs` files have been updated, so we can have some confidence that the component classes did not contain strings that might need updating.
 Unfortunately, we cannot be absolutely certain that this is the case, so it's still worth manually confirming that there are no strings in the component that need updating.

+### Step 1.1 - remove the lint-disable comment

+Each `hbs` file that has bare strings will have `{{! template-lint-disable no-bare-strings }}` at the top of the file.
+This can now be removed.

 ### Step 2 (when necessary) - manually update the translations